 Replace the Candidate Configuration Using NETCONF

-In a NETCONF session with a device running Junos OS, a client application can replace the entire candidate configuration or all data in the open configuration database, either with new data or by rolling back to a previous configuration or a rescue configuration.
+A NETCONF client application can replace the entire candidate configuration or all data in the open configuration database, either with new data or by rolling back to a previous configuration or a rescue configuration.

 If a client application issues the Junos XML protocol <open-configuration>

-OS performs the requested operation on the open configuration database.
+operation on the open configuration database.
+Otherwise, the device performs the operation

 The following sections discuss how to replace configuration data in the candidate configuration or open configuration database.
 The client application must commit the configuration after replacing the data to make it the active configuration on the device.